tremor-rs/tremor-www-docs/course/operations/index.md

 ### End of `operations` guide
 <!-- .slide: data-background="#33FF77" -->

-This is the end of the operations guide
+This is the end of the operations guide.

-Note: This will only appear in speaker notes window
+Note: This will only appear in speaker notes window.